 Sub-Committee Programme of work

-Each year the Joint Committee will determine the Sub-Committee’s priorities for its annual programme of work, based on the Joint Committee’s IMTP and Corporate Risk Register.
+Each year the JC will determine the Sub-Committee’s priorities for its annual programme of work, based on the NWJCC’s IMTP and Organisational Risk Register.
 This approach will ensure that the Sub-Committee’s focus is directed to the areas of greatest assurance needs.
 This will therefore mean that these Terms of Reference are provided as a framework for the Sub-Committee’s annual programme of work and is not an exhaustive list for full coverage.
-This approach recognises that the Sub-Committee’s programme of work will be dynamic and flexible to meet the needs of the Joint Committee throughout the year.
+This approach recognises that the Sub-Committee’s programme of work will be dynamic and flexible to meet the needs of the JC throughout the year.

 The Sub-Committee, in monitoring and scrutinising the above areas, will discuss and recommend corrective action where necessary.
 This will include the transformation, recommissioning and value in health care approach.